rh-mobb/parasol-insurance/infra/additional_steps.md

 Put the URL in, tick download the repository and hit clone, open the parasol-insurance folder and then open the lab-material folder. finally open the 02 folder.

 At this point we are into following the current demo flow https://rh-aiservices-bu.github.io/parasol-insurance/modules/02-02-auto-created-project.html

+removed the endpoints not being used, added a check for Azure OpenAI but its throwing a permission error for me.
+Needs an additional check for AI Search endpoint